Dr. Anthony S. Caprio

 President Caprio is a frequent speaker on diverse aspects of higher education at regional, national, and international conferences, as well as at numerous colleges and universities in the United States and abroad.
 He is a frequent consultant and evaluator for numerous colleges, universities, and national educational organizations.

-Appointed as public member to the Accreditation Committee of the American Bar Association (2002-08), Dr. Caprio reviewed and determined with the Committee the accreditation status of ABA-accredited law schools; appointed Vice Chairman of the Committee (2006-08); Chairman, Subcommittee on Foreign Study Programs (2005-08); and Chairman, Foreign Programs Committee (2009-11), with membership 2009- .
-His service to the ABA beyond this Committee includes numerous evaluative site visits of law programs in the United States and abroad.
+Appointed as public member to the Accreditation Committee of the American Bar Association (2002-08), Dr. Caprio reviewed and determined with the Committee the accreditation status of ABA-accredited law schools; appointed Vice Chairman of the Committee (2006-08); Chairman, Subcommittee on Foreign Study Programs (2005-08); Chairman, Foreign Programs Committee (2009-11), with membership (2009-12); and ABA Standards Review Committee (2013-).
+His service to the ABA beyond these Committees includes numerous evaluative site visits of law programs in the United States and abroad.

 In 1996 Dr. Caprio was elected by the directors of Phi Beta Kappa to the ranks of Phi Beta Kappa Fellow, limited to members of Phi Beta Kappa who have demonstrated by their distinguished achievements devotion to the ideals of Phi Beta Kappa.